ftdot/EasyTl/documentation/plugins/core-plugin.md

 > #### Commands **EN**
 >
 >> ##### `stop` command
->> By this command you can stop the
+>> By this command you can stop the EasyTl
 >>
 >> Example: `ez restart`
 >